Classification of Saint-Émilion wine: Controversy surrounding the 2006 classification

 The fifth classification of St.-Émilion wine, announced in September 2006 and comprising 15 Premiers grands crus classés and 46 Grands crus classés, was challenged by four dissatisfied producers that had been demoted - La Tour du Pin Figeac, Cadet Bon, Guadet and Château de la Marzelle - and has resulted in several confusing legal turns during 2007 and 2008 that currently mean that the 2006 classification is invalid and the 1996 classification is applied instead.
-The legal dispute has centered on the fact that several members of the panel involved in assessing the wines had vested interests (e.g. as négociants with business dealings with some of the châteaux), and thus could be suspected of not being impartial.
+The legal dispute centered on the fact that several members of the panel involved in assessing the wines had vested interests (e.g. as négociants with business dealings with some of the châteaux), and thus could be suspected of not being impartial.

 Initially, an administrative tribunal in Bordeaux declared the classification temporarily suspended in March 2007, after which a Bordeaux court suspended the classification indefinitely by denying a motion to lift the initial suspension.
 After that the Conseil d'État, the French supreme administrative court, on November 12, 2007, overturned the suspension of the 2006 classification, thereby reinstating it.
 However, this ruling was not final, and only decided that the case of the four demoted châteaux did not merit a suspension of the entire classification.
 The matter was returned to a Bordeaux court to assess if the complaining châteaux had been fairly treated.
 On July 1, 2008, this court ruled that the wine tasting mechanism used in the 2006 classification was not impartial, thus again making the entire classification invalid.

 Immediately after the ruling, it was estimated that a further appeals process aiming at reinstating the classification could take about two years, and would have an uncertain result.
 This led the French regulatory body for wine, INAO, to request the French Government to use emergency powers to reinstate St.-Émilion classification, which it did on July 11, 2008.
 This decision extended the validity of the 1996 classification to the vintages 2006 to 2009.
-Thus, the complaining demoted châteaux are able to keep their classification, but those who were newly promoted are not.
-Presumably, this measure will allow INAO to arrange for a less contested classification to be finalised by around 2010.
+Thus, the complaining demoted châteaux were able to keep their classification, but those who were newly promoted were not.